 It’s been about 2 years since the 70-533 Implementing Microsoft Azure Infrastructure Solutions certification exam was first release.
 Over that time there’s been a couple updates to keep it relevant with the ever changing landscape of the Microsoft Azure platform.
 The previous update was released in March 2016, which is a very long time when it comes to the cloud.
 The good news is that another update is on it’s way, and this time it will be including a full update of adding Azure Resource Manager (ARM) to the exam, in addition to many other new features and services.
 This update looks to be bringing the 70-533 Implementing Microsoft Azure Infrastructure Solutions exam back to relevancy and not so outdated as it’s been for nearly an entire year now.
 Read More

-There have been a few Microsoft Azure certifications for awhile now, and in October 2015 Microsoft added another with the Designing and Implementing Cloud Data Platform Solutions (70-473) exam.
+There have been a few Microsoft Azure certifications for awhile now, and on October 27, 2015 Microsoft added another with the Designing and Implementing Cloud Data Platform Solutions (70-473) exam.
 Passing this exam will earn you the Microsoft Specialist: Designing and Implementing Cloud Data Platform Solutions certification.
 This is a Microsoft Azure certification centered around SQL Server databases in the cloud; from Azure SQL Database to SQL Server running inside a Virtual Machine.
-Read More

 The list of Microsoft Azure certification exams and Microsoft Specialist certifications that can be earned is slowly growing.
 The first certifications were the Developer, Infrastructure, Architecture, and bigger MCSD Azure Solutions Architect certifications.
 As Azure grows, so does the need to fill out the Microsoft Certification lineup with additional certification credentials for professionals to prove their expertise.
 The latest in the bunch are the 2 new “Cloud Data Platform Solutions” and “Big Data Analytics Solutions” exams and associated Microsoft Specialist certifications.
 Read More